 Its exterior is currently in good shape, having just recently gone through some renovations, and it’s possible to catch the elevator to the top for some great views in all directions from 500 feet up.
 [See below for details.]
 On the elevator ride down you’ll pass 195 memorial stones that are embedded on the inside walls.

 The easiest metro stop is the Smithsonian stop (Orange and Blue lines; 0.5 miles), but Federal Triangle (Orange and Blue lines; 0.6 miles) is also nearby.
 Metro has a handy Trip Planner and here’s a map of the Metro lines.

 There’s no parking right near the monument, although depending on the time of day there might be spots available along Constitution Avenue.
 Be sure to check the signs carefully, though, so as not to get towed.
 There’s often free parking along Hains Point / West Potomac Park, but that’s first-come-first-served, and you might end up with a long walk back to your car during the busy tourist season.

-Tours of the Washington Monument
+Taking Photos of and at the Washington Monument

 You can see the Washington Monument up to 30 miles away, so there’s no problem finding a vantage point.
 Its exterior is accessible 24 hours a day year round and the structure is illuminated by heavy-duty floodlights at night.
 There are no restrictions on using a flash, but tripods are not allowed within the ring of flags at the monument’s base.